 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

 |Summary||This course will examine painted and sculpted nudes and other erotic imagery in the context of new research on gender and sexual culture in renaissance Italy.
 We will consider why paintings with erotic subject matter became such an important focus for renaissance artists such as Botticelli and Titian, and investigate how this relates to wider social changes during this period.

 Classes will consider the visual arts in the context of marriage ritual, contemporary notions of female sexuality, the ubiquity of male homosexual practice, the birth of courtesan culture and pornography as well as the effects of the revival of classical culture and the relationship between the policing of sexuality and church reform.
 We will make extensive use of the collection of sixteenth century Venetian painting in the National Gallery of Scotland.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 Course Delivery Information

-.
-Experience of interdisciplinary study and research - including art and literary history, social history and the history of the body.
+- You will gain experience of interdisciplinary study and research - covering disciplines such as art and literary history, social history and the history of the body.